kanidm/kanidm/kanidm_book/src/client_tools.md

     zypper ref
     zypper in kanidm-clients

 ### Fedora

-On fedora you need to add the repos into the correct directory.
+Fedora is still experimentally supported through the development repository.
+You need to add the repository metadata into the correct directory.

     cd /etc/yum.repos.d
     wget https://download.opensuse.org/repositories/home:/firstyear:/kanidm/Fedora_Rawhide/home:firstyear:kanidm.repo

+You can then install with:

+    dnf install kanidm-clients

 > **NOTICE:**
 > While this is a rawhide repository, as kanidm is staticly linked, it works correctly on fedora